RecipeMD/RecipeMD/specification.md

       way that may not be backwards compatible.
 - Clarify the behavior of multiple lists following an ingredient group heading.
+- Clarify that the comma splitting algorithm is to be used for tags as well as for yields.

 ### Version 2.3.5 (2022-08-14)